Sault Ste. Marie, ON private-pay medical transportation

 - Algoma District Cancer Program - Sault Area Hospital

-Supports the local cancer program, radiation oncology, medical oncology clinics, and cancer-treatment transportation needs on the hospital campus.
+Supports local medical oncology, radiation oncology, and cancer-treatment transportation needs.

 - Inpatient Rehabilitation - Sault Area Hospital

-Supports rehabilitation and customized discharge planning for patients and families leaving Sault Area Hospital.
+Supports rehabilitation and discharge planning for mobility-limited patients.

 - Algoma Geriatric Clinic - Sault Area Hospital